Giuni Russo, the stage name of Giuseppa Romeo, was born in Sicily on September 10, 1951.

 2022: Limited vinyl editons of some of Giuni’s albums are released.

-2022: The city of Palermo, Sicily, the city of Giuni’s birth and childhood, recognizes Giuni by dedicating a memorial at Il Palchetto della Musica, the city’s open stage where Giuni first performed publically at the age of 10.
+2022: The city of Palermo, Sicily, the city of Giuni’s birth and childhood, recognizes Giuni by dedicating a memorial at Il Palchetto della Musica, the city’s open stage where Giuni first performed publicly at the age of 10.